 ‘We will sleep in the car’

-Two men, whose bodies were recovered from inside a car parked in the basement of a private hospital in Dhaka's Malibagh on Monday, had earlier told the car owner that they would sleep in the vehicle.
+Two men found dead inside a car parked in the basement of a private hospital in Dhaka on Monday had earlier told the car owner that they would sleep in the vehicle.

-Zubair Al Mahmud Sourav, owner of the vehicle, said he and his driver Zakir Hossain, 40, travelled from Noakhali to Dhaka to see off his brother-in-law at the airport.
+The owner Zubair Al Mahmud Sourav said he and his driver Zakir Hossain, 40, travelled from Noakhali to Dhaka to see off his brother-in-law at the airport.
 Zakir's cousin Mizan tagged along as well.

 "Mizan was supposed to pick up some relatives from Sirajul Islam hospital on Sunday [August 10], as they had booked the car," Zubair told The Daily Star.